Top 10 Tips for Interviewing New Daycare Clients

 When I meet them at their home, it helps me to gain an understanding of their lifestyle and parenting style.
 It also helps me to connect with the child by meeting their pets or seeing their favorite toy.
 In addition, it is very helpful for separation anxiety because it shows the child their parents trust me to come into their home and play with them.

-6. Below are some questions I ask during an interview to gain a better understanding of the parents and the child:
+Below are some daycare interview questions I ask when meeting potential clients to gain a better understanding of the parents and the child:

 - When do they usually nap and eat?